novafacile/novagallery/README.md

 * All rights reserved by [novafacile OÜ](https://novafacile.com)
 * License: GNU Affero General Public License (A-GPL 3.0)
-* To remove all public copyright & "powered by" mentions, you can purchase a license on [novagallery.org](https://novagallery.org).
+* To remove all public copyright & "powered by" mentions, you can purchase a life time license on [novagallery.org](https://novagallery.org) for only 15,00 €.